broadinstitute/seqr/deploy/LOCAL_INSTALL_V3.md

 ## Starting and Updating *seqr*

-Detailed instructions for installing and updating *seqr* may be found in the [seqr-helm](https://github.com/broadinstitute/seqr-helm) repository.
+Detailed instructions for how to install and update *seqr* may be found in the [seqr-helm](https://github.com/broadinstitute/seqr-helm) repository.

 ## Configuring Authentication for *seqr*